Posted by Steve Jones

 To help figure out which wheelchair you should buy, and how you can go about it, we’ve grouped the types of wheelchairs into 4 categories.

 A manual wheelchair has two small wheels in front and two large wheels with handles on the sides for the user to propel themselves.
 These wheelchairs are a good option for those with good arm strength and mobility.
 Manual wheelchairs also often have handles at the back for caregivers to help push users to their destinations.
 They can range anywhere from $200 to thousands of dollars depending on the brand, model, weight and quality.
-Key things to note include:
+Key things to note about buying a manual wheelchair include:

 - Tilt Features